percona/k8spg-docs/docs/ReleaseNotes/Kubernetes-Operator-for-PostgreSQL-RN1.5.0.md

 ## Release highlights

-This release contains a number fixes and improvements made within the maintenance mode that Operator 1.x is in.
+This release contains a number of fixes and improvements made within the maintenance mode that Operator 1.x is in.

 ## Improvements